JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

      you won't save yourself any money
      if you end up buying another router, next year.
    Comcast and AT&T do ensure that the device
-     covers your contract, if you rent.
+     is adequate for your contract, if you rent.
    If you buy, you're responsible for it.
 3. The choice among available routers can be a little daunting.
    PC Magazine has a good and up-to-date